wwzll123/TPSO/README.md

  python main.py
 ```
 - the predicted result will be generated in file of './workFolder/querys.jun_res'.
+- The first column is the prediction result, 0 means non-DBP, 1 means DBP.
+The second column is the probability of being predicted as a positive sample.
+The third column is the probability of being predicted as a negative sample.

 # Note
 - Files of .dbs_prob, .sa and .opssm are generated in './jar/example'.